johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 - **Props (Inputs):**
   - `symbolName: string`: The filename of the symbol.
   - `onClick: (e: React.MouseEvent) => void`: Callback function triggered when the button is clicked.
-  - `isNow?: boolean`: Indicates if this button represents the current "now" activity.
   - `isFavorite?: boolean`: Whether this symbol is marked as favorite.
   - `onToggleFavorite?: () => void`: Callback to toggle favorite status.
 - **Responsibilities:**